-For grading questions and regrading requests, please contact the instructional team by posting privately on Ed to the "instructors."
-Don't post re-grading requests on Teams.
+For grading questions and regrading requests, please contact the TA who graded your assignment by posting privately on Ed to the "instructors" and tagging the TA in the post.
+Don't post regrading requests on Teams.
 You should expect your grade to be posted after one week of the due date.
 If you submit the assignment late, it may take longer for your grade to be released.